ferdeen/sc-docs/docs/getting-started.rst

       return transferResult.Success;
   }

-There are a few more methods in the ``Auction`` class, but to finish off we'll go through some of the intricacies of the ``Withdraw`` method and hopefully the rest is self-explanatory.
+There are a few more methods in the ``Auction`` class, but to finish off we'll go through some of the intricacies of the ``Withdraw`` method.

 This method checks whether the caller has a balance to Withdraw.
 If they do, this balance will be deducted from the state and they will be sent the funds.

 The ``Assert`` method, inherited from ``SmartContract``, provides a simple way to reject contract executions that don't meet certain criteria.
+In this case, we're using it to reject any further execution when the message sender doesn't have a balance in our contract.

 ``TransferFunds`` enables the sending of funds to a specific address.
 This will send funds to ordinary addresses or contracts.
 A third parameter can be specified as input for this method to give more information about the method etc. to call on a contract.